sedlan/deckchair/doc/index.md

 - Framework agnostic.
 (If not a framework athiest!)
 - MIT licensed.

-By default, `Lawnchair` will persist using DOM Storage but if other adapters are available and DOM Storage isn't supported by the currently executing JavaScript runtime. `Lawnchair` will attempt each successive adapter until it finds one that works.
+By default, `deckchair` will persist using DOM Storage but if other adapters are available and DOM Storage isn't supported by the currently executing JavaScript runtime. `deckchair` will attempt each successive adapter until it finds one that works.
 Easy.